Seema Mustafa’s ‘Shaheen Bagh and the Idea of India’ Celebrates the Muslim Women-Led Nationwide Anti-CAA-NRC Protests

-Shaheen Bagh and the Idea of India constantly questions what it means to claim your country, belong somewhere and being called an Indian.
+Shaheen Bagh and the Idea of India constantly question what it means to claim your country, belong somewhere and be called an Indian.
 A piece that moved me was “I Found My Country in Shaheen Bagh” by Mustafa Quraishi.
 He writes how internalized this feeling of being an Indian was to him that he rarely paid attention to it, far from thinking that he’ll ever be questioned about it:

 “I never thought about being Indian, I always just was—it’s like breathing.
 To have your citizenship questioned is to have your life-breath taken away.”

 But he’s glad that these protests happened as they “separated milk from water.”
 He writes, “It is a conscious decision to avoid an event of national significance, so why not tell us the reason?
 And why not tell us what he ‘is or was’?
 This is no time for fence-sitting.
 You either support the Indian Constitution or you don’t.
 You either want India to become a Hindu Rashtra or you don’t.”
-Nothing could be more clearer than that.
+Nothing could be clearer than that.
 It wasn’t tainted with the vendetta-like speak, for example, Bush’s campaign address post-9/11: “You’re either with us or against us.”
 Or Modi’s or Amit Shah’s rallies during the Delhi Assembly elections.

 The issue of identification touched our PM, too.
 Though Modi never visited Shaheen Bagh, he said that people getting involved in violence “can be identified with their clothes.”
 No one knows how to become that wise, but Hindu protestors responded to his comment by wearing a skullcap during one of the interfaith prayers, “and shouted, ‘Did a skull cap bring down my social status?
 Am I not a Hindu anymore?’”